owlgrass/gdshive-movie-test/README.md

 # gdshive-movie-test
 Sample Vue.js project, demoing the design & development of a generic movie catalog section of a website.

 A list of movies and their information is fetched from a given API endpoint.
 It is then displayed in a grid on the homepage, which can be filtered by year and genre.
-Clicking on a movie in the grid brings up the detail page.
+Clicking on a movie in the grid brings up the movie's detail page.

 ## Setup instructions